chseidl/sdse_students/README.md

 #### Installation via Command Line

-Navigate to the "portunus" root folder (i.e., the one where the bash script file file "mvnw" is contained) in your command line and execute.
+Navigate to the "portunus" root folder (i.e., the one where the bash script file "mvnw" is contained) in your command line.

 - Install the project via `./mvnw clean install`
 - Subsequently, you will be able to start the project from the command line via